wp-plugins/picasa-slideshow-widget/readme.txt

 and album ID.

 Once the slideshow is in place, it can autostart or not and will open up a new window when clicked showing the images in full size within Picasa Web.
+The user ID is self- explanatory along with most of the options available for configuration.
+The album ID is a long number (about 19 digits) and can be retrieved from the slide show link within Picasa Web Albums or the "Embed Slideshow" link that appears once you have selected an album within your account.
+The background color is the background color desired for the slideshow and is represented by 6 hexadecimal digits.

 A description of the slideshow created is available from this Google Picasa Web Albums [post](http://picasa.google.com/support/bin/answer.py?answer=66969 "Slideshow description").